- CLASS: Mammalia (Mammals)

 - SPECIES: hamadryas

-This baboon is no buffoon: Once revered by Ancient Egyptians as representatives of the Egyptian god of learning, Hamadryas baboons are also referred to as Sacred Baboons.
+This baboon is no buffoon: Once revered by Ancient Egyptians as representatives of the Egyptian god of learning, hamadryas baboons are also referred to as Sacred Baboons.
 These hardy Old World monkeys display complex social behaviors, and can live in troops of several hundred individuals.
 Though currently extinct in Egypt, these monkeys can be found in large populations in Ethiopia, Somalia, Saudi Arabia, and Yemen.
-In fact, no other species of baboon resides as far north as Hamadryas baboons.
+In fact, no other kind of baboon resides as far north as hamadryas baboons.
 The remarkable silver manes and pink faces of adult males add to the unique nature of these intelligent primates.

 Hamadryas baboons are large-bodied monkeys with a strong build and a dog-like muzzle.
 Both males and females have brown or light gray fur.
-While the females of this species have hairless black and brown faces, the male Hamadryas baboon has a distinctive mantle (mane) of long silvery hair and a bright pink face and backside.
+While the females have hairless black and brown faces, the male hamadryas baboon has a distinctive mantle (mane) of long silvery hair and a bright pink face and backside.
 These baboons sport a relatively short, tufted tail that is not prehensile.

-Hamadryas baboons are Old World monkeys.
-This means that they belong to a group of monkeys found in Africa and Asia.
-(New World monkeys are found in the tropics of Central and South America.)
-There are many physical differences between Old and New World monkeys.
-Hamadryas baboons have classic Old World monkey characteristics like non-grasping (or prehensile) tails, they are primarily terrestrial, and they have opposable thumbs that are very similar to a human's thumb.
-These traits are rarely seen in New World monkeys.
+Hamadryas baboons belong to a group of monkeys found in Africa and Asia.
+There are many physical differences between monkeys native to Africa and Asia and those native to the Americas.
+Hamadryas baboons have characteristics typical of monkeys native to Africa and Asia like non-grasping (or prehensile) tails, they are primarily terrestrial, and they have opposable thumbs that are very similar to a human's thumb.
+These traits are rarely seen in monkeys that live in the Americas.

 HABITAT AND DIET